klauspost/readahead/README.md

 You can finetune the read-ahead for your specific use case, and adjust the number of buffers and the size of each buffer.

 The default the size of each buffer is 1MB, and there are 4 buffers.
 Do not make your buffers too small since there is a small overhead for passing buffers between goroutines.
 Other than that you are free to experiment with buffer sizes.

+# contributions

+Contributions in terms of new features is limted on this project to:

+* Features that are widely usable and
+* Features that have extensive tests

+The only feature I have considered is supporting the `io.Seeker` interface.
+I currently do not plan to add it myself, but if you can show a clean and well-tested way to implementing it, I will consider to merge it.
+If not, I will be happy to link to it.

 # license